cgagner/moos-rs/moos-ivp-language-server/README.md

 ## TODO

+### MVP

+List of items until we have a minimum viable product for others to start testing with.

-1. Work on CI/CD, packaging, and releases.
+* [ ] Work on CI/CD, packaging, and releases.
+* [ ] BHV Semantic highlighting